 If you're taking a class or participating in a study abroad program this summer, you may be wondering how summer financial aid works.
 We're here to answer your questions and guide you through the process.

-Summer is the final semester of the academic year, and limited summer financial aid is available.
+Summer is the final semester of the academic year at NIU, and limited summer financial aid is available.
 Many scholarship and grant programs are restricted to fall and spring payments.
 Loan programs have annual limits that many students exhaust during the school year.
 If you register for summer classes and you’re eligible for aid, offers will be posted in MyNIU before summer classes begin.
 Summer Federal Student Loans cannot be accepted after the end of the Summer Semester.

 Financial aid is disbursed according to class start dates.
 If you're in a study abroad program or a class that begins in May, you'll receive your financial aid before students whose classes start in June.

 Summer aid offers are processed after you are registered for summer classes.
 Summer aid eligibility is based on the actual hours and weeks you attend classes.
-To be eligible for most types of summer financial aid, you need to attend at least half-time during the summer:
+To be eligible for most types of summer financial aid, you need to attend at least half time during the summer:

 You must also: